Introduction

 Example

-Consider the execution of the following constellation, where the only initial
+Consider the execution of the following constellation:

 and <<